 Fear the consequences of your disobedience – There is a healthy fear of God, and Peter

-wants us to walk in it, that it might steer us into the will of God, and away
+wants us to walk in it, that it might steer us into His will, and away

-persons, and though we know this on some cognitive level, yet apparently we
+persons.
+Although we know this on a cognitive level, yet we still think we can

-Bible and our observations tell us that we won’t.
+Bible says we won’t.
 Sin itself has the power

 we know He is a just judge, and how He decides to discipline us is what we

-judges us for the things we do wrong.
-For this reason we are in control of
+judges us for the things we do wrong, suggesting we control His judgment by determining in our heart to do

 what is right.